Assistant Director, Wyoming Technology Business Center

 Study Focus: Transitions of Socialist Economies

-Heather has extensive experience in Corporate Debt Financing.
-She has executed public USD debt deals for domestic and international fortune 500 companies in the industrial and telephony industries, highly rated sovereign countries such as the Republic of Korea and the State of Israel, majority owned government companies, in private placement form, in the context of CAPCO (tax credit) structures, and as securitized structures.
+Heather has extensive experience in corporate debt financing.
+She has executed public US Dollar debt deals, Private Placements and structured financing for domestic and international fortune 500 companies.
+Her experience includes originating and executing debt financing in the industrial and telephony sectors, for highly-rated Sovereign countries such as the Republic of Korea and the State of Israel, and for large global asset managers.

 As Assistant Director, Heather provides consulting and coaching services to client companies.